DavidAcPosada/TodoApp/README.md

-# practice2
+# Todo App

-An app for practice Flutter
+This is an app created for practice Flutter Frameworks

-## Getting Started
+## Get Started

 This project is a starting point for a Flutter application.